Mehboob Alam Khan

 Nawab Mehboob Alam Khan is an Indian food connoisseur and culinary expert of Hyderabadi cuisine.
 He has restored many lost recipes of the Hyderabadi tradition.

 Early life

 Mehboob Alam Khan was born in Hyderabad in a noble family.
 He did his schooling at St. George's Grammar School.
-His father, Shah Alam Khan, was the founder of the Hyderabad Deccan Cigarette Factory, as well as an educationist eminent personality of Hyderabad.
+His father, Shah Alam Khan, was the son in law of the founder of the Hyderabad Deccan Cigarette Factory, as well as an educationist eminent personality of Hyderabad.

 Career

 Mehboob Alam Khan's family owns Hyderabad Deccan Cigarette Factory in Hyderabad.
 He is the director of Anwar-uloom educational society.